Fudgeey/uc-seng201-project/README.md

 2. Test results should be printed to the command line

 **Note:** *This Jar is **NOT** cross-platform, so you **must** build the jar you submit on Linux.*

+## Copyright
+- All game assets used under CC0 license.